serranoarevalo/tvratings.py/README.md

 ## To Do:

-- [ ] Find longest season and adjust plot
+- [ ] Better way to handle ratings